 Scalloped hammerhead shark

-In 2014, the scalloped hammerhead shark was listed as critically endangered in Costa Rica with 90% of the population decimated by the illegal shark fin trade and longline fishing.
-Sharks worldwide are being brutally slaughtered to meet the extremely high demand from Asian countries (like China) for shark fin soup.
-They are also regularly caught up in fishing nets and hooked lines as bycatch.
-One of the greatest congregations of scalloped hammerhead sharks is around Isla del Coco, but they can also be spotted while diving in Golfo Dulce.
-It is believe that hammerhead sharks breed and give birth in Golfo Dulce before returning to the waters near Isla del Coco.
+In 2014, the scalloped hammerhead shark was listed as critically endangered in Costa Rica with 90 percent of the population destroyed by the illegal shark fin trade and longline fishing.
+Sharks worldwide are being slaughtered to meet the high demand from Asian countries (such as China) for shark fin soup.
+They are also regularly caught in fishing nets and hooked lines as bycatch.
+One of the greatest congregations of scalloped hammerhead sharks is around Isla del Coco, one of the top shark diving destinations in the world, but they can also be spotted while diving in Golfo Dulce.
+It’s thought hammerhead sharks breed and give birth in Golfo Dulce before returning to the waters near Isla del Coco.